nikamurao/face_mask_compliance/README.md

 - The error mainly comes from misclassifying the 5% of subjects with properly worn masks as not having worn them properly.
 If implemented, making this type of mistake is more ‘forgivable’ as it leans towards a more cautious reaction.

 ## Conclusion
-Transfer learning has been key to unlocking superior model performance.
 Using the ResNet50 architecture, we were able to achieve a 97% accuracy rate on the test set, demonstrating the potential of using computer vision to enforce stricter compliance to face mask regulations.

 It is worth noting, however, that this performance level is based on the specific dataset used for the project which has its limitations.
 Majority of incorrectly worn face masks samples were synthetic, edited surgical face masks overlaid on the subjects’ faces, raising possible challenges in the generalizability of the model, specifically in detecting non-surgical incorrectly worn masks.
 Moreover, the training dataset could benefit from increased diversity in terms of age and race.
 Hence, before implementation, model performance should be tested against these possible shortcomings.